A Good Man

 I shrugged.
 “I don’t see why.
 I just need to tell you something, and I’ll be more comfortable doing it in my room.”

-I led her upstairs, holding her hand, and sat her next to me on the bed.
-Mine was the third of three bedrooms so it wasn’t massive, but it wasn’t small either.
+Mine was the third of three bedrooms, so it wasn’t massive, but it wasn’t small either.
 Vicky had the second biggest room.
 We kept the master as it was.
-Even now.
-Neither of us went in there very much.
+Even now, neither of us went in there very often.

-I held Clarissa’s hand as she looked around the room at my posters.
-Her eyes lingered on the famous one of Chloe Goodman on the beach from her Ladz shoot a couple of years ago.
-When, finally, her eyes found me, she looked scared and more intimidated than I’d ever seen her.
+I reached for Clarissa’s hand and squeezed gently.
+She looked up at me, then cast her eyes around the room, taking in my posters.
+Her eyes lingered on the famous one of Chloë Goodman on the beach from her Ladz magazine photoshoot a couple of years previously.
+When, at last, her eyes found me, they were wide with terror.
+She looked more intimidated than I’d ever seen her.

 “What’s wrong?”
 I asked.

-She said nothing and looked at her lap.
+She said nothing and looked at her lap again.
 I put my finger under her chin and lifted her face to mine.
 “What?
 Tell me?”

 She took a deep breath.
 “This is about sex, isn’t it?”